 You will be presented with a screen with three main sections Photo, Slogan and Manifesto.

 Firstly make sure you have a photo in place, something that shows you are approachable and friendly!
 The image must be in one of the usual file formats and no more than 1mb in size.

-Its time for a catchy slogan "Its time to submit that manifesto and get working for you" Or maybe something slightly better...
+It's time for a catchy slogan "Its time to submit that manifesto and get working for you" Or maybe something slightly better...
 You get the drift!

-Time for the bit that really counts!
-Your manifesto itself!
-You will be presented with a wysiwyg editor.
-Don't worry if you aren't an IT whiz, theres no need to use the flash button or most of it unless you want to, the important buttons are the same as you would find in any text editor and that all important image button.
+You will be presented with a box that looks something like this.

+Don't worry if you aren't an IT whiz, there's no need to use the flash button or most of it unless you want to, the important buttons are the same as you would find in any text editor and that all important image button.

 That will allow you to insert your manifesto if you have an image of one already prepared.

-Alongside that you may want to make use of the button on the right titled Normal which allows you to change the size of the font and create headers.
+Alongside that you may want to make use of the button on the right titled Normal which allows you to change the size of the font and create headers as shown below.

 Use this for your accompanying text.
 Remember max word count of 300 applies!

 Once you have manifestoed to your hearts content simply press save!

-Hopefully this is useful, if you have any issues feel free to contact Mark @m.francos@ulster.ac.uk
+Hopefully this is useful, if you have any issues feel free to contact the team @ elections@uusu.org